writechoiceorg/rocketlawyer/pages/api-authentication-guide.md

 ### Creating a Scoped Access Token

 As the interview progresses, use the Scoped Access Token to submit requests for each Interview Page.
 This token is used by the front-end application, which means it is visible to the browser.
-That is why you will not use the general Access Token, which allows access to all functionalities enabled for the partner.
-The Scoped Access Token allows access only to the informed `interviewId`.
+That is why you will not use the general Access Token at this point, because it allows access to all functionalities enabled for the partner.
+The Scoped Access Token allows access only to the informed `interviewId` and is valid for 10 hours.
 Create a Scoped Access Token using the Service Token as an authenticator for the request, as exemplified below:

 **Request:**
 ```curl